 “Son, that is what you call a soldier’s soldier,” my dad, an Air Force man, told me after the epic series ended.
 And you know how charitable Air Force men are about Army men.

-The Washington Post didn’t report his death until January 9, and relegated the story to the obituary pages, rather than featuring a lengthy celebration on page one — which is what Winters’s life demanded.
+, rather than featuring a lengthy celebration on page one — which is what Winters’s life demanded.
 Indeed, we heard very little from the media about this great man’s death, largely because so few in the media actually cared about his life.

 If Cher had died, we’d have heard endless stories within hours, with Diane Sawyer, Matt Lauer, Katie Couric, and Piers Morgan all fighting desperately to get the exclusive with Chaz.